patrik1970/ai-chatbot-html-css-javascript/README.md

 The project directory contains the following files:
 -

-index.html

-: The main HTML file that defines the structure of the chatbot interface.
+index.html: The main HTML file that defines the structure of the chatbot interface.
 -

-style.css

-: The CSS file that styles the chatbot interface.
+style.css: The CSS file that styles the chatbot interface.
 -

-script.js

-: The JavaScript file that handles the chatbot's functionality.
+script.js: The JavaScript file that handles the chatbot's functionality.
 -

-README.md

-: This documentation file.
+README.md: This documentation file.

 ## Files and Their Roles